BOUFARRA-OUSSAMA/GeoLink_Logistics/README.md

      ```

 3. **Run Frontend:**
-   - After installing dependencies, start the Angular development server:
+   - After installing dependencies, start the React development server:
      ```bash
-     ng serve
+     npm start
      ```

-   - Access the frontend at [http://localhost:4200](http://localhost:4200) in your browser.
+   - Access the frontend at [http://localhost:3000/](http://localhost:3000/) in your browser.

 Now, your full-stack project should be up and running locally.
 If you encounter any issues during setup, check the console logs for error messages and ensure that all dependencies and prerequisites are correctly installed.